mzocchi/econometrics/Labs/Lab4_PScore.md

 ```
 * We can see that across the three income categories, math achievement in 12th grade was significantly higher for students who attended catholic schools versus those who did not.

-**B. 8th grade math aptitude, Catholic school attendance, and 12th grade math achievement**
+**8th grade math aptitude, Catholic school attendance, and 12th grade math achievement**
 * A student with high math aptitude in 8th grade may choose to attend Catholic schools, assuming that Catholic schools may provide more rigorous math courses.
 * High math aptitude in 8th grade may also correlate with the outcome variable, math12.
 * We use student math scores in 8th grade as an indicator of math aptitude (math8).

 ```
 ttest math8, by(catholic)